SandyRodger/JS_210/L2_functions_and_variable_scope.md

 - LS: When you define a function, JS finds all the variable names it needs within that lexical scope.
 Then it takes those and puts them in an envelope object which it attaches to the function object.
 But actually in the envelope isn't the objects themselves, but pointers to the variables (NOT EVEN POINTERS TO THE OBJECTS).
 - When you go to the supermarket with a shopping list and buy all the items that are on your list (if the supermarket has them), then, when you get home you put the items in your pantry and stick the list to your fridge.
-This list is a list of boxes ("Malteasers", "raisins" etc), within which you can find the snacks - possibly because you don't want your illiterate infant child seeing them.
-- Javascript won't let you assign a variable to a variable , but internally it does do this here.
+This list is a list of boxes ("Malteasers", "raisins" etc), within which you can find the snacks - possibly because you don't want your illiterate infant child seeing them. xJavascript won't let you assign a variable to a variable , but internally it does do this here.
 The reason it needs a pointer, rather than the object, is it is important for it to be able to see any changes that may have been made to what the var contains.

 ```
 let numbers = [1, 2, 3];